dzintars/front/README.md

 - Yarn 2 Berry ....
 Let's try something new!
 - PnP .............
 Let's try something new!
 - TypeScript ......
-Type safety is must have and great DX in your IDE is nice to have.
+Type safety is must have and great DX in your IDE is also nice to have.
 - ESLint ..........
 Just linter to make your code better.
 - Prettier ........
-Code formatter to make your code nicely formated.
+OPINIONATED code formatter to make your code nicely formatted.
 - WebPack .........
 Simply because I am not willing to learn Rollup.
 - LitElement ......
 Really great library with bright future to write native Web Components.
 - Redux ...........
 State management for complex applications.